black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 79
 Now you can start applying your function parsing logic to a string.
 Declare a function called applyFunction, which takes a str parameter.

+# Step 80
+First you need to handle the higher precedence operators.
+Declare a noHigh variable, and assign it the result of calling highPrecedence() with str as an argument.